-Admittedly, a lot can change in four years.
-However, in a more recent review, Clark.com also had some negative thoughts about Straight Talk.
+Admittedly, a lot can change in just a few years.
+However, in a more recent review from 2020, Clark.com also had some negative thoughts about Straight Talk.
 After reviewing the service, the website concluded it is probably not great for those who want the fastest data speeds, use customer service often or require an unlimited mobile hotspot.

-Did you finally book a getaway after a year of being grounded by the pandemic?
+Planning a getaway?
 Don’t rush to Walmart to get luggage.

-Consumer Reports says Walmart luggage — and that of other retailers such as Sears, Burlington, Target, Ross, Hudson’s Bay and Marshall’s — “land at the bottom of our ratings.”
+A few years ago, a review by Consumer Reports declared that Walmart luggage — and that of other retailers such as Sears, Burlington, Target, Ross, Hudson’s Bay and Marshall’s — “land at the bottom of our ratings.”

-CR says shopping at independent specialty luggage stores is a better bet for quality baggage.
-It adds that the following also get high ratings (in this order):
+CR said shopping at independent specialty luggage stores is a better bet for quality baggage.

 Buying a laptop at Walmart probably does not compute for most folks.